– 2020 UPDATED POST –

 - Latest appraisal and any other official information about your home

-- List of your all your belongings, including serial numbers and pictures if you can
+- List of your all your belongings, including serial numbers and pictures or videos on USB drive if you can

 - Homeowners or Renters Insurance Information – Company, address, contact information